Update your embedded app OAuth flow

 Depending on the context, Shopify can render embedded apps in either an iframe or a WebView.

-As a part of the OAuth process, a merchant needs to grant permission for your app to access store data.
-You can request these permissions by redirecting the the merchant to the grant screen, which is rendered inside the Shopify admin.
+As a part of the OAuth process, a user needs to grant permission for your app to access store data.
+You can request these permissions by redirecting the the user to the grant screen, which is rendered inside the Shopify admin.

 For security reasons, Shopify sets an